-To continue and refine the planning for commuter rail in the corridor, including completing an environmental assessment, and preparing a New Starts application for commuter rail service.
+To continue and refine the planning for commuter rail in the corridor, including completing a draft environmental impact statement (DEIS), preparing a New Starts application for commuter rail service, and obtaining approval from the Federal Transit Administration (FTA) to enter preliminary engineering (PE).

 In 1998, a feasibility study was completed.
-In 2003 an alternatives analysis was completed.
+In 2003 a corridor study was completed.
+In 2007 an alternatives analysis was completed and a request to enter preliminary engineering was submitted to FTA.
+The attendant DEIS was nearing completion in 2007.